alejandrolr/sawtooth-react-app-cryptomoji/README.md

 ```

 Cryptomoji are unique, breedable critters.
 Each has a DNA string of 36 hex
-characters, which is converted into an adorable _kaomoji_ for display (using a
+characters, which is converted into an adorable _kaomoji_ for display.
+Aside
-parsing tool that is included with the client).
-Aside from storing the identity
+from storing the identity of the owner, the string will also include breeding
-of the owner, the string will also include breeding information: the identities
+information: the identities of the parents (breeder and sire), as well as
-of the parents (breeder and sire), as well as the identities of any children
+the identities of any children produced, either in the role of a breeder or
-produced, either in the role of a breeder or a sire (bred/sired).
+a sire (bred/sired).

 #### Collection